Prisoner (TV series): Creation and production

 Inspired by the British television drama Within These Walls, the show was initially conceived as a 16-episode series, with a pilot episode bearing the working title "Women Behind Bars".
 Its storylines focused on the lives of the prisoners and, to a lesser extent, the officers and other prison staff.
 When the initial episodes met an enthusiastic reception, it was felt that Prisoner could be developed into an ongoing soap opera.
 The early storylines were developed and expanded, with assistance from the Victorian Corrective Services Department.

-The show's themes, often radical, included feminism, LGBT matters, and social reform.
+The show's themes, often radical, included feminism, LGBT matters and social reform.
 Prisoner began in early 1979 with the advertising slogan, "If you think prison is hell for a man, imagine what it's like for a woman".
 The series examined how women dealt with incarceration and separation from their families and friends, and the common phenomenon of released inmates re-offending.
 Within the prison, major themes were interpersonal relationships, power struggles, friendships and rivalries.
-The prisoners became a surrogate family, with the self-styled "Queen Bea", Bea Smith and the elderly "Mum" (Jeanette) Brooks (Mary Ward) emerging as central matriarch figures.
-Several lesbian characters were introduced on the show, including prisoners Franky Doyle (played by Carol Burns) and Judy Bryant (played by Betty Bobbitt), as well as corrupt and sinister officer Joan Ferguson (Maggie Kirkpatrick).
+The prisoners became a surrogate family, with the self-styled "Queen Bea", Bea Smith (played by Val Lehman) and the elderly "Mum" (Jeanette) Brooks (Mary Ward) emerging as central matriarch figures.
+Several lesbian characters were introduced on the show, including prisoners Franky Doyle (played by Carol Burns), Sharon Gilmour (played by Margot Knight) and Judy Bryant (played by Betty Bobbitt), lawyer Angela Jeffries (played by Jeanie Drynan) and corrupt and sinister officer Joan Ferguson (Maggie Kirkpatrick).

 Continuity

 Characters and story exposition were often 'retconned' in order to expand potential storylines.
 Initially there was a men's prison "next door" to Wentworth, but it was never mentioned again after the early episodes.
 Barnhurst was originally a co-ed prison, soon becoming a women's facility.
-Its security status varied considerably with it being described as an 'open prison farm' by the end of the run; although it was often described as "low-security", serial murderers Bea Smith and Marie Winter were housed there for long periods.
-Although Blackmoor Prison was initially described as a brand new, state-of-the-art maximum-security prison, it was depicted as a Victorian-era workhouse when finally seen.
+Its security status varied considerably, with it being described as an 'open prison farm' by the end of the run; although it was often described as "low-security", serial murderers Bea Smith and Marie Winter were housed there for long periods.
+Although Blackmoor Prison was initially described as a brand-new, state-of-the-art maximum-security prison, it was depicted as a Victorian-era workhouse when finally seen.
 Wentworth was variously described as either new or built during World War II, with aged infrastructure.

 During the show's run, several recurring characters were played by multiple actresses and actors.
-Meg Jackson (later Morris) (Elspeth Ballantyne) son and stepdaughter, Marty Jackson and Tracey Morris, were each played by multiple different actors—Ronald Korosy, Andrew McKaige, and Michael Winchester as Marty, and Sue Devine and Michelle Thomas as Tracey.
+Meg Jackson's (later Morris) (Elspeth Ballantyne) son and stepdaughter, Marty Jackson and Tracey Morris, were each played by multiple actors—Ronald Korosy, Andrew McKaige and Michael Winchester as Marty, and Sue Devine and Michelle Thomas as Tracey.
 In the closing year, Nicki Paull's character Lisa Mullins was taken over by Terrie Waddell.